This Woman Got Paid $150 to Go to the Dentist — and Saves Money Every Time

 Think dental insurance is too expensive?

-Then I highly recommend you look into your nearest dental school for affordable insurance plans and opportunities to participate in student clinics.
+Then I highly recommend you look into your nearest dental school for affordable insurance plans and opportunities to participate in student dental clinics.
 In some cases, you might even get paid for your dental procedure.

 I’d always paid out-of-pocket for dental care, until I started graduate school at New York University.
 During my first cleaning in almost two years, I found out I had not one, but three cavities.